 A total of 58 references met our inclusion criteria for the moderate-to-severe population.
-35-84 Of these, we identified five randomized controlled trials (RCTs) of abrocitinib (one phase II and four phase III), ^{35-37,39,40,78,85} five RCTs of baricitinib (one phase II and four phase III), ^{69-71,81-83} three RCTs of tralokinumab (two phase III), ^{63,64} five RCTs of upadacitinib (one phase II and four phase III), ^{69-71,81-83} and six RCTs of dupilumab (one phase II and five phase III) that met our inclusion criteria. ^{50-53,56} Of these trials, 21 enrolled adults, where 14 were placebo-controlled monotherapy trials and six were placebo-controlled combination trials that permitted background topical medication.
+35-83 Of these, we identified five randomized controlled trials (RCTs) of abrocitinib (one phase II and four phase III), ^{35-37,39,40,77,84} five RCTs of baricitinib (one phase II and four phase III), ^{63,64} five RCTs of upadacitinib (one phase II and four phase III), ^{69,70,80,81,83} and six RCTs of dupilumab (one phase II and five phase III) that met our inclusion criteria. ^{50-53,56} Of these trials, 21 enrolled adults, where 14 were placebo-controlled monotherapy trials and six were placebo-controlled combination trials that permitted background topical medication.
 Two head-to-head trials were identified, and these were one placebo- and active-controlled combination trial (JADE COMPARE) and one active-controlled monotherapy trial (Heads Up).
 Several trials solely enrolled children or adolescents, where one was a placebo-controlled monotherapy trial and two were placebo-controlled combination trials.

 Trials that enrolled adults are described first, followed by trials that solely enrolled children and adolescents.

-Only the FDA-approved dose of dupilumab was evaluated in adults (300 mg once every two weeks).
-All the pivotal trials, except the Phase III head-to-head study of upadacitinib versus dupilumab
+Of note, only the FDA-approved dose of dupilumab was evaluated in adults (300 mg once every two weeks).